yudadabing/CLSJE-TGRS/README.md

 ## Contact

-This code is built on https://github.com/Z-Zheng/FreeNet (PyTorch).
+This code is built on https://github.com/dengweihuan/SSDGL and https://github.com/Z-Zheng/FreeNet (PyTorch).
 We thank the authors for sharing their codes of Freenet.